 - Raja Harishchandra (1913) was the first full-length Indian feature film, in which the heroine character is played by a male actor.
 It was inevitable because there were no female actresses at that time.

-- Mother India (1957) is the first Indian cinema in which female actor is in the lead role.
+- Mother India (1957) is the first Indian cinema in which a female actor is in the lead role.

 - Movies depict actresses as unrealistically beautiful.
 This causes a lot of trauma and insecurity issues not just for the female audience but also for the actresses.

-Afterwords :- What is your opinion on this topic?
-Have we missed any point?
+What’s your take on the portrayal of women in Indian cinema?
+Have we missed any points?
 Express your thoughts in the comment section below.
 Subscribe to our blog to get notifications as soon as we publish new topics.

 Copyright @ Group Discussion Ideas.